Visions, Values and Worship

 Our vision, values and worship are at the core of everything we do.
 They underpin our teaching and learning, and provide an environment which prepares our pupils as confident, happy citizens.

 Our vision is:

 Belief in God, our children and their future

 Our vision and ethos are based on this statement, supported by the parable of the Good Samaritan (Luke 10:25-37).
 The parable inspires us to live out our Christian values and to strive for excellence in all that we do by remembering to “Love thy neighbour as thyself.”

-Our six values of Compassion, Endurance, Friendship, Hope, Thankfulness and Trust, chosen by the staff, governors and children, reflect the aspirations we have for each child, to inspire a high level of spiritual and moral reflection and to challenge our learners to take responsibility for their own actions.
+Our six school values of Compassion, Endurance, Humility, Peace, Thankfulness and Trust, chosen by the staff, governors and children, reflect the aspirations we have for each child, to inspire a high level of spiritual and moral reflection and to challenge our learners to take responsibility for their own actions.

 Religious Education and Daily Worship

 Christian values are integral to our ethos and teaching, and our daily acts of worship reflect this.
 In recognition of the particular affiliation and ethos of the school, all staff and pupils are expected to take part in worship, although the right to withdraw does exist.